 The process of selling my agency started back in 2018.

-I was burned out.
-I felt the call to step away, have uninterrupted family time, and write books and work at my own pace.
-I’d never had the luxury of that, in the decade I’ve been the entrepreneur behind Express Writers.
 Running a service-based business is tough stuff.
-While we’ve set it up today to run itself, and our team has the best managers and staff it ever has (shoutout to Korilynn and Nicole!), this business most often ran me in the last ten years.
+While we’ve set it up today to run itself, and it truly does – our team has the best managers and staff it ever has (shoutout to Korilynn and Nicole!), this business took up the majority of my creative energy on a weekly basis.

 Starting and growing a successful million-dollar business is not glamorous, and is in fact very, very hard.
 Don’t let anyone sugarcoat this truth.
-Sure, there are easier ways to do what you do, but it’s never fully easy.
+Sure, there are easier ways to do what you do, and we set those up; but it’s never fully easy.
+Sometimes it’s not in the workload, because you can diminish that, but it’s in the ability to have creative freedom – which you cannot have when you’re responsible for million-dollar client accounts.

-However, the brand we built to where it is today is something I’m incredibly proud of.
-Express Writers is a formidable brand, and has all the makings of an industry leader, which is where I believe the new owners will take it to.
 From the very beginning, when I was a mere brand-new 19 year old simply building a business to follow my passion, my approach was people-first, at all times.
-If I had paying clients, and the right writers, I somehow believed everything else would fall into place.
+If I had paying clients, and the right writers, I believed everything else would fall into place.

 I am shocked looking back how this approach has truly been the catalyst to grow our business multiple times.
-Everything else actually did fall into place, even if it was messy at times, including our branding, which went through many stages of evolution.
+Everything else actually did fall into place.
+Even our branding, over the years.

 People first.
 Always.
 Delight your clients.
 Hire the best team.
 Solve the problems, actively.
 The revenue will follow.

-Our ten-year growth curve wasn’t a straight-up shot.
-It was slow and steady, and once you took away the drama of the various years (two managers embezzling from us in 2016, COVID hitting us in 2020, etc.); we had a strong upwards trend.
+Our ten-year growth curve wasn’t a straight-up shot: it was slow and steady, and once you took away the drama of the various years, we had a strong upwards trend.
 We had a strong business.

 Since I was completely new to the idea of selling a business, I first went and asked for great advice from other agency and brand owners that sold: Ryan Stewart (Webris exit), Joe Pulizzi ($13M CMI exit), were two that I talked to, among others.